 Without setting realistic deadlines you might find yourself getting distracted or losing motivation.
 Try to set daily, weekly, and monthly goals and understand what you need to do to attain them.
 It's important to set smart goals, those that will help you boost productivity.
 By having defined goals you'll be able to stay on track and keep moving forward.

-One thing to keep in mind is that you don’t need to over stress and spend too much time on creating the perfect plan.
-Stay flexible and keep it realistic, there’s no point in overt-thinking every little detail in your plan.
-Stick to your deadlines, hold yourself accountable, and don’t make excuses for yourself.
+One thing to keep in mind is that you don't need to spend too much time on creating the perfect plan.
+Stay flexible and keep it realistic, there's no point in overt-thinking every little detail in your plan.
+Stick to your deadlines, hold yourself accountable, and don't make excuses for yourself.

 5. Don't Waste Time on Social Media

-Social media can be addicting.
-Most of us have the tendency to check our news feed repeatedly throughout the day.
-You can download the Chrome extension News Feed Eradicator to help prevent you from getting distracted for hours on Facebook.
-The tool blocks your news feed without you having to delete or deactivate your Facebook account.
-If you know social media is slowing down your business’ progress this is a great quick fix solution.
-Stay focused on your goal, and don’t let yourself get distracted.
+The tool blocks your news feed without you having to delete or deactivate your accounts.
+If you know social media is slowing down your business' progress this is a great quick fix solution.
+Stay focused on your goal, and don't let yourself get distracted.

 6. Get a Business Partner

-Getting a business partner has a two benefit purpose.
-First, it allows you to delegate some of the workload to help ensure you get all of your tasks done.
-Second, it forces you to be accountable to your business because your co-founder will expect you to deliver as an equal partner.
-You can even ask your husband or wife to be your business partner.
-Often times people marry or date someone who works in a similar industry or shares complementary skills.
+You can even ask a friend, family member, or romantic partner to be your business partner.
+Oftentimes, people gravitate toward others in a similar industry or with complementary skills.
 You can also hire someone and outsource some of your workload to allow you to work on priorities while allowing you more time to start your side business.

 7. Make Sacrifices When Necessary